- Books, Literature, and Writing

 “David, are you ready?”
 A voice called out from outside the front door.
 “Come on man we got a stiff getting cold in an alley.”

 Carter's hand came crashing down on the front of the door again BAM, BAM, and BAM!
-"Let's go David, my granny moves faster than your scrubby ass and she is ninety."
-David open the door and looked at Carter wearing a new suit.
+"Let's go, David, my granny moves faster than your scrubby ass, and she is ninety."
+David opened the door and looked at Carter wearing a new suit.
 "Got a hot date or did the Mayor just give you the keys to the city?"
-David didn't understand why his partner was acting like a total douche bag but he could feel it was only going to get worse.
+David didn't understand why his partner was acting like a total douche bag, but he could feel it was only going to get worse.
 "What I think I look pretty damn good; nice and smooth.
 Reminds me of that movie Bad Boys, you know the one that has Will Smith in it.
 I make this look good."
 Carter said as he struck a pose.
-David laughed and there was his opening "Yep, but everybody wanted to be like Mike not like Carter."
+David laughed, and there was his opening "Yep, but everybody wanted to be like Mike not like Carter."
 David slammed his apartment door shut and headed for the stairs the whole time laughing.
 "Yea, well this isn't the damn movies we got a real case to deal with."
-Carter was pissed off now that meant at least an hour of the silent treatment David could handle that.
+Carter pissed off now that meant at least an hour of the silent treatment David could handle that.

 After the captain and the local PD took care of Carter, the team got to work processing the scene.
-The body was of a young girl maybe eighteen, dressed to impress with a black mini skirt and tube top, her shoes were missing, no purse, no ID, and a single gunshot wound to the back of the head.
-The only thing was this was the secondary crime scene; she wasn't killed here, this was the business district for this kind of girl, she was clubbing and the only clubs around here was for the retirement homes.
+The body was of a young girl maybe eighteen, dressed to impress with a black mini skirt and tube top; her shoes were missing, no purse, no ID, and a single gunshot wound to the back of the head.
+The only thing was, this was the secondary crime scene; she died elsewhere, this was the business district for this kind of girl, she was clubbing, and the only clubs around here was for the retirement homes.
 "David, do we have any leads?"
 Jimmy another CSI detective, a little goofy, but an awesome Criminalist.
 "Not much that she wasn't killed here.
 DNA and prints are being sent back to the lab for analysis.
-M.E. gives time of death just before 1AM."
-David scoped out the scene for anymore leads as to why the victim was dumped here.
-It didn't make any sense; during daylight hours this place is very busy, was it a hit sent to warn somebody around here, was it personal; they knew the victim and this was a way of keeping tabs on the investigation without being noticed?
-Well there wasn't much he could do until they could get an ID on her maybe it wouldn't be too difficult.
+M.E. gives the time of death just before 1 AM."
+David scoped out the scene for any more leads as to why they dumped the victim here.
+It didn't make any sense; during daylight hours this place is bustling, was it a hit sent to warn somebody around here, was it personal; they knew the victim, and this was a way of keeping tabs on the investigation without being noticed?
+Well, there wasn't much he could do until they could get an ID on her maybe it wouldn't be too complicated.